utono/install/cachyos/cachyos-install.md

 1. Reboot and enter the **GRUB command line** by pressing `c` at the GRUB menu.

-2. Run the following command:
+2. When the GRUB menu appears, press 'c' to open the the GRUB command line, then run:

    ```bash
    videoinfo